The Photos page on dropbox.com changed on July 17, 2017.

 All your photos remain safe in your Dropbox account, and you can view all the photos in your Dropbox account on Photos page.
 However, you can't create or share albums on the web, and the Photos page timeline has an updated look and feel.

 Keep in mind that the photo albums on the Photos page are only one of the ways to share and organize your photos through Dropbox.
 Dropbox continues to support sharing and organizing your photos through folders, shared folders, and shared links.
 These features aren’t changing, and you can still use them to share and organize photos after July 17.
-We’ve also created an album export tool to help you download your existing albums.

 After the change to the Photos page:

 - You're no longer able to view, create, or share albums with others from this page.
 Instead, you can use folders to organize your photos, and shared folders and shared links to share.

 - The Photos page has been replaced with a new, streamlined photos experience that looks more like our redesigned Dropbox website.
 You can access it by navigating to dropbox.com/photos or clicking on Photos in the left-hand menu of dropbox.com.

 - You can continue to access all your photos by navigating to the folder or location in Dropbox where you originally saved them.

 We’re continuing to work on new photos and file experiences on dropbox.com.
 As we learn more about how our users prefer to work with photos, we’ll launch improvements to the Photos page.

 The changes to the Photos page don’t impact camera uploads.
 You can still use camera uploads to automatically upload photos to your Dropbox account.